 So I did what everybody in this case normally does, try to find information with your favorite search engine.
 After some time I found the commits of the spice and qxl components to qemu-kvm subsystem supplied with RHEL 5.4.
 I looked directly for the RPMs on one of my virtualization systems and voila there was a qspice-libs package installed which was used by qemu-kvm.
 The main package of qspice was not installed per default, so this had to include the needed client package.
 After installing it I was quite impressed that it only consisted of documentation, and no client at all.
 This made me wonder, where is the client package?

 After searching Red Hats Bugzilla I found a ticket referenced by other tickets, but it was inaccessible even with a valid account.
 Well, after asking my search engine I found the first few lines of the ticket (which still makes me wonder how Google can index a ticket not available for public viewing) revealing that the package was split.
 Split?
-Well, I had to see for myself.
+Well, I had to see for myself kamagra from canada.

 I downloaded the packages sources an installed them in my buildroot.
 And there it was, after the build process there were the following lines: